stadium-software/filter-grid/README.md

 # Filter Grid Generator <!-- omit in toc -->

+Scripts to

+1. Generate a filters grid
+2. Fetch and apply filters to a dataset
+3. Reset / clear a generated filtergrid
+4. Populate a filtergrid from a set of saved filters

-Scripts to generate a filters grid, apply filters to a dataset and reset a generated filtergrid.
-Filtered datasets can be applied to DataGrids and [Client-Side Repeater DataGrid](https://github.com/stadium-software/repeater-datagrid-client-side).
+Filtered datasets returned in this module can be applied to DataGrids and [Client-Side Repeater DataGrid](https://github.com/stadium-software/repeater-datagrid-client-side) alike.
 Use this script instead of the similar, but now deprecated [DataGrid Advanced Search](https://github.com/stadium-software/datagrid-advanced-search).

 If you are using this module in connection with a [Client-Side Repeater DataGrid](https://github.com/stadium-software/repeater-datagrid-client-side) it is advisable to set up all elements necessary for the [Client-Side Repeater DataGrid](https://github.com/stadium-software/repeater-datagrid-client-side) before adding this filter grid module.